vladsaveliev/sequana/doc/sequanix.rst

 You can then check the pipeline by clicking the **Show Pipeline** button or use **Ctrl+D** shortcut.
-For simple pipeline, this may not be very useful but for complex dynamix pipelines where parts may be switched off, this may be convenient.
+For simple pipeline, this may not be very useful but for complex dynamic pipelines where parts may be switched off, this may be convenient.

 .. figure:: _static/sequanix/sequanix_dag_qc.png